 .
 Angered by the confiscation of his lands for the Plantation of Ulster

-, he sacked and burned the town of Derry and killed the Governor, Sir George...
-Another 75 words (5 lines of text) are included under the topic Early Dokeray Notables in all our PDF Extended History products and printed products wherever possible.
+, he sacked and burned the town of Derry and killed the Governor, Sir George Paulet.
+He had quarreled with Paulet for some time and some claim...
+Another 63 words (4 lines of text) are included under the topic Early Dokeray Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dokeray family to the New World and Oceana

 A massive amount of Ireland's native population left the island in the 19th century for North America and Australia

 in hopes of finding more opportunities and an escape from discrimination and oppression.
 A great portion of these migrants arrived on the eastern shores of the North American continent.
 Although they were generally poor and destitute, and, therefore, again discriminated against, these Irish people were heartily welcomed for the hard labor involved in the construction of railroads, canals, roadways, and buildings.
 Many others were put to work in the newly established factories or agricultural projects that were so essential to the development of what would become two of the wealthiest nations in the world.
 The Great Potato Famine